datletrung/raspberry-pi-gps/README.md

 ### Running the code

-There are 2 files that are render_map.py and run.py:
+There are 2 files which are render_map.py and run.py:
   - render_map.py basically renders the map by using file coordinate.txt, without using GPS NEO-6M.
   - run.py uses GPS NEO-6M to get realtime data.
 Therefore, make sure you change your USB port before you run the code.